pastas/pastastore/docs/examples.rst

 ========
 Examples
 ========
-This page provides some short examples and an example application in a Jupyter Notebook.
+This page provides some short examples and example applications in Jupyter Notebooks.
 The following snippets show typical usage.

 The general idea is to first define the connector object.
 This object manages the communication between the user and the data store.
-The the next step is to pass that connector to the `PastaStore` to access all of the useful methods for creating and solving timeseries models.
+The the next step is to pass that connector to the `PastaStore` to access all of the useful methods for building timeseries models.

 In-memory
 ---------